natanrinconluna/SMTA/README.md

 # Service Member Transition Assistant (SMTA) – PERN Skeleton

 A minimal **PERN** stack for the Service Member Transition Assistant (SMTA).
-This repo gives you a secure, production-style baseline with one-command local run, JWT auth, and a modern React client.
+This repo gives a secure, production-style baseline with one-command local run, JWT auth, and a modern React client.

 ## Stack